simonklee/opentui-tex/README.md

 npm install @simonklee/opentui-tex-native   # optional image output
 ```

-`bun add` also works.
-The native package selects a prebuilt library for
+You can also use `bun add`.
+The native package uses optional dependencies to
-the host platform through optional dependencies.
+select a prebuilt library for the host platform.
 Prebuilt libraries exist for
 x64 and arm64 on macOS, Windows, Linux glibc 2.17, and Linux musl.

 ## TexRenderable

-`TexRenderable` is the application-facing primitive.
-It is a neutral
+`TexRenderable` is the primary application component.
+It is a backend-neutral
-`BoxRenderable`, not an image subclass, and backend selection is explicit:
+`BoxRenderable`, not an image subclass.
+You must select a backend:

 ```ts
 const formula = new TexRenderable(renderer, {